sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 **Prompt**: How many steps did Chad take on 12/3/2023?

 Magnet seems to like the Health database.
-I recall from the [previous iOS CTF](https://sao16b.github.io/4n6/posts/MVS_CTF_2023_iOS_Writeup/#15-a-river-runs-through-it---at-which-location-did-the-user-travel-the-most-meters-according-to-apple-city-country) that the `healthdb_secure.sqlite`{: .filepath} in `/private/var/mobile/Library/Health`{: .filepath} could be of use.
-I extract the database and form the following SQL query, after finding that the number of steps correlates to data_type 7.
+I recall from the [previous iOS CTF](https://sao16b.github.io/4n6/posts/MVS_CTF_2023_iOS_Writeup/#15-a-river-runs-through-it) that the `healthdb_secure.sqlite`{: .filepath} database in `/private/var/mobile/Library/Health`{: .filepath} could be of use.
+I extract the database and form the following SQL query, after finding that the number of steps correlates to `data_type`{: .filepath} 7.

 ```sql
 SELECT